 Step 1: Prepare the apples

 Peel and core the apples.
-I use a serrated peeler and a melon baller, but you can use a An apple peeler/corer/slicer if you have one.
 Cut the peeled apples into ¼-inch thick slices and place them in a large mixing bowl, stirring to separate them (photo 1).

 Mix in the brown sugar, rum, flour, melted butter, boiled cider, cinnamon, nutmeg, ginger, and salt onto the apples.
 Stir well, making sure the apples are all coated with the sugar mixture.
 Transfer the apples to a 9- x 9-inch baking pan sprayed with baking spray (photo 2).